yukaizou2015/single_voxel_group/README.md

  - workshops - tab per date
  - each tab to include agenda
- - agenda to include links to preesentations and actions
+ - agenda to include links to presentations and actions